imranhossainemi/awesome_books/README.md

     3. JavaScript
 ### Tech Stack <a name="tech-stack"></a>

-For this projec design I am using mobile first approach create Homepage and About page.
+For this projec design I am using form to create localstorage data and class object array to update the  page.
 <!--
 <details>
   <summary>Client</summary>